daquang/YAMDA/README.md

 Daniel Quang, Yuanfang Guan, Stephen Parker; YAMDA: a highly scalable GPU-accelerated *de novo* motif discovery software package; (in preparation).

+Please post in the Issues board or e-mail me (daquang@umich.edu) if you have any questions, suggestions, or complaints :)

 ---

 ## Table of Contents